agraef/raptor7/README.md

 In a similar vein, Raptor's MIDI learn facility is also fairly basic.
 It's only possible to map MIDI CC and note messages at present.
 Having support for other kinds of messages such as aftertouch could be useful; we might add this in a future update.
 Also, there's no support for macro controls.
 That's unlikely to change in the near future, as it would complicate usage and require some GUI integration in order to adjust the macro value mapping.

 Special support is already available for some devices, but it's always good to have more.
 There is an abundance of awesome MIDI devices on the market these days which make for good Raptor controllers.
 Obviously, I can't support more than a tiny fraction of them myself.
-Thus, please share your MIDI maps or special support for other devices (or alternative bindings for the existing ones) in any way that's convenient for you, and let me know (or, preferably, please submit a [pull request][])!
+Thus, please share your MIDI maps or special support for other devices (or alternative bindings for the existing ones) and let me know (or, preferably, please submit a [pull request][])!

 [ICMC 2006 paper]: https://github.com/agraef/raptor7/blob/main/scale.pdf